d13r/laravel-breadcrumbs/README.md

 #### Something else

-Once you have solved your problem, please [edit this file](https://github.com/davejamesmiller/laravel-breadcrumbs/edit/master/README.md) with the solution to help the next person!
+Sorry I wasn't able to help this time, but once you have solved your problem, please [edit this file](https://github.com/davejamesmiller/laravel-breadcrumbs/edit/master/README.md) with the solution to help the next person!

  Contributing